 The book is meant as a summary of the history of warfare, but it’s much more than that.
 It’s easily translatable to lessons on life, business, and investing.

-Only Hart presents it with an inverted view of the repeated mistakes of history deeply rooted in human nature.
+Only Hart presents it with an inverted view of the repeated mistakes throughout history deeply rooted in human nature.

 The book is filled with a lot of lessons and great quotes.
-So I pulled a few favorites out and added my two cents below each:
+So I pulled a few favorites out and added my two cents, as it relates to investing, below each:

 History is the record of man’s steps and slips.
 It shows us that the steps have been slow and slight; the slips, quick and abounding.
 It provides us with the opportunity to profit by the stumbles and tumbles of our forerunners.